TheLeggie/numerical-methods-algorithms/README.md

 # Numerical Methods Algorithms

 This repository contains MATLAB scripts implementing numerical methods.
+The algorithms were developed as part of Numerical Methods course at the Warsaw University of Technology.

 ## Numerical Integration